Prior to becoming a dad, I worried about the effect this new role would have on my relationships – the one with my wife and also with my friends.

 I don’t believe having an active social life makes one an irresponsible parent.
 It’s actually the opposite.
 We have to take care of our own emotional needs.
 I truly believe that happy and rested couples are the best parents (although being rested may sound like a wishful thinking in the beginning — don’t worry, it gets better).

-I know how crucial it is to take time for ourselves, for our partner and for our friends.
+I know how crucial it is to take time for ourselves, for our partners and for our friends.
 When we relocated to Canada for five months during my child’s first year, we had no support group available – no friends or family members to lean on with our infant.
 And we struggled.

-We figured: it’s only temporary arrangement, we’ll hang on.
+We figured: it’s only a temporary arrangement, we’ll hang on.
 And we did.
 We survived, but we were far from thriving.
 Our own relationship suffered, we became impatient with each other and my wife developed some signs of postpartum depression.

 I’ve also seen parents who are wrecks and desperately need a break, but “can’t” leave the baby with anyone else.
 I understand them and this is normal.
 It shows a healthy and strong attachment with the child.
 However, this approach is dangerous in the long run.
 It’s difficult to maintain your sanity if you don’t get any break from diapers and lullabies.
 Doesn’t matter whether you’re a mom or a dad – we all need time off.

-One of the main benefits of going out socially is the positive mental and even physical impact it on a person.
+One of the main benefits of going out socially is the positive mental and even physical impact it has on a person.
 Re-connecting with the outside world helped my wife and I feel less isolated while we going through the difficult first months and first year of parenting.

 Be ready for some changes